Almaraz

 Maya Almaraz

 Feeding the world, while simultaneously reducing greenhouse gas emissions and conserving nature, is one of the greatest challenges of this century.
-I am a biogeochemist specializing in carbon and nitrogen cycling.
-The applied science implications of my research thus focus on developing carbon drawdown technology while finding ways to sustainably produce food for a growing global population.
-My research incorporates basic scientific questions related to biogeochemical cycling with applied research aimed at solving environmental problems related to food systems and climate change.
-I employ emerging laboratory, field, and data science techniques with the goal of translating ecological knowledge into applications that have benefits for the economy and human well-being.
-I enjoy conducting innovative applied and policy relevant research and synthesizing that research for academic audiences and the public.
+Dr. Maya Almaraz is a biogeochemist specializing in carbon and nitrogen cycling.
+The applied science implications of her research focus on developing carbon drawdown technology while finding ways to sustainably produce food for a growing global population.
+Her research incorporates basic scientific questions related to biogeochemical cycling with applied research aimed at solving environmental problems related to food systems and climate change.
+She employs emerging laboratory, field, and data science techniques with the goal of translating ecological knowledge into applications that have benefits for the economy and human well-being.
+She enjoys conducting innovative applied and policy relevant research and synthesizing that research for academic audiences and the public.

 PhD, Brown University, Ecology and Evolutionary Biology